nicklamiller/rs_take_home/README.md

 * Optimize solution:

 This code is written using Pyspark.
-Because it was ran on my laptop, it is ran in SingleNode cluster mode, but one could supply a SparkSession with custom configurations/multiple workers as an argument to the `get_association_counts` function and could reap the benefits of a multi-node computing configuration.
+Because it was ran on my laptop, it is ran in SingleNode cluster mode, but one could supply a SparkSession with custom configurations that include multiple workers and/or a higher spec driver/workers.
+This configuration can then be passed as an argument to the `get_association_counts` function to help scale this solution.

 * Parallelization: